7 Outdoor Adventures for the Whole Family Near Peterson AFB

 What comes to mind first when you think of Colorado Springs?
-Mountains, snowy winters, pleasant summers, and endless adventure, right?
+Mountains, snowy winters, pleasant summers, and endless adventure?

 There’s a reason why your mind goes where it does.
-Situated at the foot of the Rocky Mountains, the city’s geographical location sets the stage for unforgettable outdoor adventuring and jaw-dropping views for military families PCSing to the area.
+Situated at the foot of the Rocky Mountains, the city’s geographical location sets the stage for unforgettable outdoor adventuring and jaw-dropping views for military families making a PCS move to Peterson AFB.

 Photo via Garden of the Gods